Shisui-Pho/Snake-Game/README.md

-Here's a description you can use for your console Snake game project on GitHub:

----

 ## Console Snake Game in C#

 Welcome to the Console Snake Game project!
 This is a classic Snake game implemented in C# for the console.
 The game is simple yet addictive, where the player controls a snake to eat food and grow longer while avoiding collisions with the walls and itself.